Degrowth Discussion and Organizing Toolkit

 • Engage with writing from multidisciplinary perspectives

-• Extensive definitions of degrowth concepts and the movements that bloom in the degrowth framework
+• Provide extensive definitions of degrowth concepts and the movements that bloom in the degrowth framework

 • Propositions for degrowth in our future